gctools-outilsgc/aurora-design-system/documentation/pages/system vocabulary.md

 **Avatar:** (n) A user’s profile picture.

+**Blog:** (n) A collection of content written and published by users that can appear either in a group, or on a user's profile.

+**Blog post:** (n) A single piece of content written and published by users to share an opinion or news.

 **Colleague:** (n) A functional relationship between to members of the site.
 Functions include updates about each other’s activity on their newsfeed and ability to contact each other through site messaging.

 **Community:** (n) A functional topic which collects a newsfeed of content based on predetermined tags.

+**Discussion:** (n) A collection of user written content within a group for the purpose of conversing about a topic.

+**Discussion Topic:** (n) A single piece of user written content that appears in a group, for other group members to comment on.

 **Group:** (n) A user created page consisting of members and their content.